-Jack Yoest advises senior leaders on best management practices.
+Jack Yoest advises senior leaders on best management practices and provides completed staff work training to industry leaders.
 He is a former captain in the United States Army and earned an M.B.A. from George Mason University.
 He completed graduate work in the International Operations Management Program at Oxford University.

-Yoest and his wife, Charmaine Yoest, Ph.D., who is Assistant Secretary, Health and Human Services, live in the Washington, D.C. area with their five children.
+Yoest is married to Charmaine Yoest, Ph.D., who works at the Heritage Foundation and live in the Washington, D.C. area and have five children.

 “A degree from CUA provides the student a competitive advantage in a crowded job market.
 The student will have learned how to do the work right and to do the right thing.
 Our graduates learn the art and science of the practice of management in our classrooms and are equipped to make a positive difference in their chosen fields.”